jimmurf5/booking.com/README.md

 # University Database Project: Reverse Engineered from booking.com

 ## Introduction
-This repository contains the SQL backup of our university database project.
+This repository contains the SQL backup of my database project.
 The structure and sample data of the database are reverse engineered from the booking.com website.

 ## Database Backup
 The SQL backup file (`booking_com.sql`) contains both the schema and sample data for the database.
-It's the last backup of the project and includes pre-populated tables with sample data.
+It is the last backup of the project and includes pre-populated tables with sample data.

 ## Usage
 To use the SQL backup: